jkk/formative/README.md

 The following special keys are also supported:

       :renderer       - Determines the type of renderer to use.
 Built-in options:
                           :bootstrap-horizontal (the default)
                           :bootstrap-stacked
                           :table
                           :inline
       :fields         - Sequence of form field specifications.
 See below.
       :tweaks         - Sequence of form field specifications which will be merged with :fields using merge-fields.
       :values         - Map of values used to populate the form fields :submit-label   - Label to use on the submit button.
 Defaults to "Submit" :cancel-href    - When provided, shows a "Cancel" link or button next to the submit button
       :validations    - A sequence of validation specifications :validator      - A function to call to validate parsed values for this form.
 The function should take a map of values and return a sequence of problem maps for each field that failed to validate.
 The problem map should contain the keys :keys and :msg.
+      :validate-types - Whether to validate datatypes; true by default.
       :problems       - Sequence of field names or problem maps.
 Form renderers typically add a class and style to highlight problem fields and, if problem maps are provided, show descriptive messages.

 New form renderers can be implemented using the `formative.render/render-form` multimethod.